 - Send surveys, review requests, or messages

-- Create an appointment or a follow-up
+- Create an appointment or schedule a follow-up

 Additional Info When Adding a Representative

-To add a new user as a Representative, you'll be required to complete a few additional fields, as shown below.
+When setting up rep access, you'll be required to complete a few additional fields, as shown below.

 If a user only has the Representative role, then their view of the LISA platform will appear like this.
 Get more information in our Rep overview article.

 The Auditor role has access to auditing reports only.
 This includes a list of phone calls where you can: